FixTheCode/jupyter/README.md

     - tesseract and pytesseract, a popular OCR library and Python wrapper for it
     - Pillow, an imaging library

-## Speech Recognition
+## Speech Recognition (SR)
-With speech becoming an increasing use method of user interactive for consumers with Alexa, Cortana, Google Assistant and Siri there will be a need to deal with various aspects of speech in business scenarios.
-Alexa for Business is one example.
+With speech becoming an increasing used and reliable method of user interaction for consumers with Alexa, Cortana, Google Assistant and Siri there will be a need to deal with various aspects of speech in business scenarios.
+Alexa for Business is one example heading in this direction.

-This Juypter notebook demonstrate extracting text from an audio file.
+This Juypter Notebook demonstrate extracting text from an audio file.

     - Visualising the wave form of the audio file
+    - Playback of the audio
     - Extraction of text from a WAV file

 Tech tools used are:

-    - librosa
-    - matplotlib
-    - numpty
-    - scipy
+    - LibROSA, supports music and audio analysis
+    - matplotlib, a 2D plotting library
+    - NumPy, supports scientific operations on data
+    - SciPy, qn ecosystem of open-source software include the above
+    - SpeechRecognition, supports several speech detection APIs
+    - Google Speech Recognition API

+## Machine Learning (ML)
+This example take an historic file of stock quotes and uses machine learning to predict the future stock prices using various techniques.

-## Statistical Anlysis
+## Statistical Analysis